trimble-oss/dba-dash/README.md

 **Note:**
 More advanced service configuration is possible.  e.g. A remote agent can be configured to write to a S3 bucket and another agent that connects to your repository database can use the S3 bucket as a source instead of a SQL connection string.

+## AzureDB
+You can monitor Azure SQL Server databases with DBA Dash and the application includes some Azure specific dashboards that can help with performance/cost optimization.
+Azure DB isn't supported for the repository database due to some deployment issues.
+The process for adding azure DB connections is similar to normal SQL instances but each database is considered a separate instance that we need a connection to.
+You can manually add the connections for each database you want to monitor.
+Alternatively you can just a connection to the **master** dastabase.

+If you have a connection to the master database, there are some options you can use on the "AzureDB" tab to add your other database connections:
+- Check the "Scan for AzureDBs on service start" option.
+As the name suggests database connections will be added from the master connnection on service start.
+- Check the "scan for new Azure DBs every 'x' seconds" option.
+This is useful to pick up new AzureDBs.
+Also if for some reason it fails to get the connections to your user databases on service start it would re-detect them on this interval.
+- Click the "Scan Now" option.
+Use this option to add the individual database connections to the config file.

+Any database connections created from master will inherit the settings from the master connection for slow query capture etc.

+# Amazon RDS
+Amazon RDS (SQL Server only) can be used for source connections and for the repository database.

 ## Upgrade Process

  - Stop the DBA Dash agent.
 Use `net stop dbadashservice` from the commandline or use the DBADashServiceConfigTool.exe tool (Service Tab) to stop the service.
  - Close any running instances of the GUI or DBA Dash Service Config tool.
  - Replace all the app binaries with the ones from the new release (copy/paste).
 All the configuration information for the agent is stored in the ServiceConfig.json file so this file must be kept.
+ - If the "auto upgrade repository DB on service start" option is enabled you can run `net start dbadashservice` to complete the installation.
+Any database schema changes will be deployed automatically when the service starts.

+** Alternatively:  **

  - Run DBADashServiceConfigTool.exe.
 On the destination tab you should be notified if there are database schema changes that need to be deployed.
 If necessary click Deploy/Update Database.
 Either click the "Deploy" button to apply the schema changes or click "Generate Script" if you want to review the changes/deploy manually.
 Note: The script must be run in sqlcmd mode.
  **Ensure you have a backup prior to deploying changes.**
  - Click the service tab and click "Start" to start the service.